Telapantela/SEO-SEM-Blog/src/content/blog/first-party-data-strategy.md

 - **Stronger customer relationships**
 - **Enhanced data privacy compliance**

-**Pro Tip:** According to a [2024 Gartner report](https://www.gartner.com), 80% of marketers will rely on first-party data by 2025 due to privacy regulations like GDPR and CCPA.
+**Pro Tip:** According to a [SEO Mission Control](https://www.seomissioncontrol.com), most of marketers will rely on first-party data by 2025/26 due to privacy regulations like GDPR and CCPA.

 ---